chanzuckerberg/fogg/docs/getting-started/tutorial.md

 parent: Getting Started
 nav_order: 2
 layout: default
+title: Tutorial
 ---
-# Tutorial

 This tutorial will walk you through using fogg to create a new infrastructure repository.

 Imagine that you are a company named Acme Corporation and want to deploy staging and production versions of your website where each one consists of a single server (let's keep it simple).

 Note that fogg works by generating Terraform and Make files.
 It does not run any Terraform commands for you.